Small changes, big impact: Here are four expert tips to help you feel better, sleep deeper, and move through the year with intention.

 Everyone knows we need at least seven to nine hours of good-quality sleep nightly.
 Poor sleep affects everything from your mood and focus to your immunity and emotional regulation.

-If you find yourself sleeping too late or too little, check out the TV documentary series, Australia’s Sleep Revolution With Michael Mosley.
-The series follows an eight-week study/experiment at Flinders University to help chronic insomniacs find sleep and adjust their sleep timing.
+If you find yourself sleeping too late or too little, check out the TV documentary series How to Sleep Better (available to watch on KrisWorld).

 One tip from the show: Spend time out of bed until you’re truly sleepy, then go to bed.
 As sleep pressure builds, your body will begin to associate being in bed with sleeping, helping you doze off faster than before.